 The famous psychologist Abraham Maslow claimed that human beings are striving constantly toward a higher level of development.
 The further up a person evolves, the changes and improvements necessary to grow become more and more subtle.

-Therefore, because the executive is operating at a higher level of functioning, coaching, mentorship, and guidance is even more important than it has been in the earlier phases of his or her career.
+Therefore, because the executive is operating at a higher level, coaching, mentorship, and guidance are even more important than they were in earlier phases of his or her career.

 Here are a few reasons why executive coaching is important – not just to the executive, but to their work teams, and the entire organization.